 Hit play to hear about

-I am pleased to invite you to the second annual OT Schoolhouse: Back To School Conference - The preferred conference for more than 350 school-based OT practitioners in 2021.
+I am pleased to invite you to the third annual OT Schoolhouse: Back To School Conference - The preferred conference for more than 400 school-based OT practitioners in 2022.

-The Back To School Conference will be a nationwide (perhaps worldwide) gathering of school-based and pediatric occupational therapists who value the importance of supporting children in their least restrictive environment through a collaborative effort.
+The Back To School Conference will be a worldwide gathering of school-based and pediatric occupational therapists who value the importance of supporting children in their least restrictive environment through a collaborative effort.